 A self-proving will may be admitted to probate without the necessity of any witnesses appearing at the Clerk’s office to testify as to the execution of the will.
 A will is self-proving if it includes an affidavit signed by the testator and the witnesses as to the due execution of the will, which affidavit is then notarized by a notary public.
 We always make sure that wills we draft at Virginia Wills, Trusts & Estates are self-proving.

 What happens if a will is not self-proving?

-If a will is not self-proving, it must meet the statutory requirements set out in § 64.1-49 of the Virginia Code.
-The clerk will require either one or two witnesses to swear under oath that the requirements were met.
+If a will is not self-proving, the clerk will require either one or two witnesses to swear under oath that the requirements of due execution were met.
+This can be difficult and costly.
 Witness are frequently missing, out-of-state, or deceased.
 Although alternatives exist, it is best to execute a self-proving will to avoid such complications.

 What is a holographic will?

 A holographic will is a will written entirely in the testator’s handwriting and signed by the testator in such a manner as to indicate that the name is intended as a signature.
 If a holographic will is not witnessed, at least two disinterested witnesses must testify that the will is written in the testator’s handwriting at the time of probate.